jkbeattie/jkbeattie/README.md

 ### Full-Stack Software Engineer

 I'm a full-stack software engineer based in Australia.
-I pride myself on providing a seamless and hassle-free experience for my clients, as well as producing high quality software solutions with enriched user experiences for both personal and commerical use.
+I pride myself on providing a seamless and hassle-free experience for my clients, as well as make it my goal to consistently produce high quality software solutions with enriched user experiences for both personal and commerical use.

 I enjoy being creative and have a passion for solving problems.